Latest news

 One of the most important steps clients can take is ensuring all key documents are regularly reviewed and kept up to date.
 We encourage services to review their documentation not just at each accreditation cycle but also on a quarterly basis to maintain readiness.

-Timely submission of essential items—such as Not Applicable justifications, Non-Exclusion Dates, draft timetables, and Conflicts of Interest (COI) forms—also plays a crucial role in helping us plan assessments effectively.
+Timely submission of essential items—such as Not Applicable justifications, Non-Exclusion Dates, draft timetables, and Conflicts of Interest (COI) forms—also play a crucial role in helping us plan assessments effectively.

-Having a clear plan in place for when notification occurs is another key factor.
-This includes logistical considerations such as how assessors will access IT systems, whether catering will be provided or if there’s a nearby cafeteria available, and allowing flexibility in the timetable, which may need to be adapted day by day throughout the assessment.
+Having a clear plan in place for when the notification of the short-notice assessment occurs is another key factor.
+This includes logistical considerations such as how assessors will access IT systems and any catering required, communication channels for providing prompt updates to your staff, and allowing flexibility in the timetable, which may need to be adapted day by day throughout the assessment.
 By staying proactive and well-prepared, clients can navigate the accreditation process more smoothly and with greater confidence.

 What do you enjoy most about working with healthcare services?